tjd1234/cmpt225summer2023/assignments/a2/README.md

 ... valgrind output ...
 ```

+If the marker can't compile your program, then you will get 0 marks for the
+assignment.

 The markers `a2_test.cpp` will contain their tests (that you have probably not
 seen before) to check the correctness of you `Stringlist`. `a2_test.cpp` will
 #include your [Stringlist.h](Stringlist.h), and it should run without needing